CodeLaser/refactor-home/README.md

 1. the `refactor-home` directory, to be cloned from CodeLaser's GitHub page.
 This is the README file for this directory.
-2. a Docker image `codelaser/refactor-rest:latest`, hosted at Amazon AWS's Elastic Container Registry, which contains the refactoring server (a Java Micronaut application)
+2. a Docker image `codelaser/refactor-rest:latest`, hosted at Amazon AWS's Elastic Container Registry, which contains the refactor REST server (a Java Micronaut application)
-3. a Docker image `codelaser/refactor-mcp:latest`, which contains the MCP server (a Python application)
+3. a Docker image `codelaser/refactor-mcp:latest`, which contains the refactor MCP server (a Python application)
 4. access to a Maven and/or Gradle plugin to install your project into the `refactor-home/projects` directory.
 The plugin is hosted on AWS's CodeArtifact.
 5. access to a small support Jar that contains the annotations that hold the docstrings in your code.
 Also available on